Growing Potato crop nutrition advice

 What nutrients are most important for potato yield and quality?

 In addition to required macronutrients, nitrogen (N), phosphorus (P) and potassium (K), potatoes also require calcium, sulfur and magnesium in sufficient quantities to ensure quality crop, reduce instances of scab and promote bulking.
+Due to their roles in specific growth and physiological processes, secondary macronutrients can be more limiting, affecting both yield and quality.
+One source that delivers Mg, S and Ca – plus K – is the mineral polyhalite.
 While other micronutrients are required in lower quantities, balanced nutrition is important for healthy crop growth.

 Estimated nutrient uptake (kg/t) by: